 Prelios SGR is aware of its responsibility to contribute to sustainable development and consistently manages environmental and social aspects in its investments, as well as in the management of its direct impact.
+Responsibility, sustainability and integrity of the enhancement actions implemented by the Company are fundamental elements in the value creation process.

 The Company carries out its investment management activities with the objective of creating value for the projects in which it invests on behalf of the AIFs managed, for the AIFS’ investors, and for all stakeholders.
 Responsibility, sustainability and integrity of the value-enhancing actions implemented by the Company are key elements in the value creation process.In this context, the Company believes that such aspects must be considered, together with traditional financial measures, to provide a more complete view of the value, risk and return potential of investments.
 Promoting these principles also helps to reduce risk and increase the value of investments in the pursuit of sustainable performance over time.